 Click any word in a definition or example to find the entry for that word

 Learning a language is about understanding what words mean, grammar, spelling and pronunciation.
 But there is more to it than that.
-This year, as part of the Macmillan Life Skills series, Macmillan Dictionary is focussing on an area of language learning that students of English may find difficult to master: pragmatics.
+This year, as part of the Macmillan Life Skills series, Macmillan Dictionary has been focussing on an area of language learning students of English often find difficult to master: pragmatics.

 Total time for activities: between 30 and 35 minutes